 For example, let’s convert 3:2 to a fraction.

 How to Convert a Part-to-Part Ratio to a Fraction

 A part-to-part ratio is an expression of the relationship between two subsets of a set.
 For example, the proportion of peaches to oranges in a basket of only peaches and oranges can be expressed using a part-to-part ratio.

 A part-to-part ratio is actually converted to two fractions, each equivalent to a part-to-whole ratio for each of the subsets.

 To convert, start by adding both parts of the ratio together.
 This will be the denominator for each of the fractions and also represents the whole set.

-Then, for each part of the ratio, create a fraction with the numerator being the first part of the ratio and the denominator being the sum that was just found.
+Then, each part of the ratio creates a fraction, with the numerator being the first part of the ratio and the denominator being the sum that was just found.